Gleyber Torres Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (180 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs given up (180 total, 1.3 per game).

-- In his most recent outing on Sunday against the Philadelphia Phillies, the lefty went 6 1/3 innings, giving up four earned runs while surrendering four hits.
+- Burnes (9-8) is aiming for his 10th victory when he takes the mound for the Brewers in his 29th start of the season.
+He's put together a 3.63 ERA in 171 2/3 innings pitched, with 174 strikeouts.

-- In 19 games this season, the 36-year-old has a 3.33 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .228 to opposing batters.
+- The right-hander's last appearance came on Monday against the Pittsburgh Pirates, when he went six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.